Visas and Immigration

 In response to the Covid-19 situation, the UK Government has changed some of the rules for students who need to make a visa application and for Universities like Brunel who sponsor Student visas.

 We have published information on our website to provide information to our current and prospective students about how these changes may affect them.

 Useful guidance can also be found on the UK Council for International Student Affairs - UKCISA website.

 Graduate Immigration Route (Post Study Work Visa)

 In September 2019, the UK Government announced plans to introduce a new Graduate Immigration Route.
 This will be a post study work visa that international students will be able to apply for when they complete their studies in the UK.
-At the moment, full details of the new visa have not yet been confirmed.
 From what we know so far, these are the key details of the Graduate route:

 - International students who complete their course in or after the summer of 2021 will be eligible to apply.
-Students who started a one year master's degree course in September 2020 must have entered the UK by 6 April 2021 to qualify i.e. the final term of the course needs to be undertaken in the UK.
+Students who started a one year master's degree course in September 2020 must have entered the UK by 21 June 2021 to qualify i.e. the final part of the course needs to be undertaken in the UK;

 - It has also been confirmed that students starting a one year master's degree in January 2021 must have entered the UK by 27 September 2021 to qualify;